 Lutron's smart starter kit comes with one in-wall switch, one wireless remote and one smart bridge (hub), which can also be used to connect other Lutron products to the cloud and control them.

 The switch itself looks high-tech, with several buttons laid out to control the numerous options Caséta offers.
 Lutron has gone for function over fashion for the most part with this dimmer: The white and gray buttons are front and center, not hidden by touch-sensitive controls, as is the case with other dimmers in this category.

-The only downside is that the switch, like all of Lutron's products, must be linked to the Smart Bridge (you can get it packaged with the switch for $90).
+The only downside is that the switch, like all of Lutron's products, must be linked to the Smart Bridge.
 The bridge itself must be plugged into your router so that you can control it from your smartphone.

 In some households, wall switches control an outlet, rather than a light fixture, so you can plug in a floor or table lamp, and then switch it on or off from your wall, rather than the lamp itself.
 But if you also use that outlet for devices that have to stay on all the time, like a clock radio, then you have to tape over the wall switch or resort to some other method to keep from accidentally flipping the switch and turning off power to everything connected to the outlet.

 The Lutron Aurora is a simple, elegant solution to that problem.
 It clips onto the toggle switch, but links directly to Philips Hue lights, letting you control them by tapping or turning the dial, all while maintaining power to the outlet.
 While this is a specific use case — and you also need Philips Hue lights — it works well.
 The company also makes a model for paddle switches as well.

 Read our full Lutron Aurora review.